8 Amazing Email Promotions You Actually Open

 Two-thirds of internet users will unsubscribe if retailers spam them. -eMarketer

-Tailor email content to your audience by using personalization tactics, segmentation and behavioural analysis.
+Tailor email content to your audience by using personalization tactics, segmentation and behavioral analysis.

 Finally, ensure you have a powerful promotion solution implemented so you can effectively validate and execute your promotional campaigns.